theerawatramchuen/Install-Yolo-V7-on-Jetson-nano/README.md

 ## Pre-trained Object Detection:

-We have installed all of the modules.
-We are ready for testing the detection with pre-trained weights to confirm that all of our modules are working fine.
-You can use the mentioned command in terminal/cmd to detect objects with the pre-trained weights. <br/>
+If installation is good done for all of the modules.
+We are ready for testing the detection with pre-trained weights to confirm that all of our modules are working fine. <br/>

-Note: YOLOv7 weights must need to be in the yolov7 folder, download the pre-trained weights file from this ([yolov7.py](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt)) or ([yolov7-tiny.py](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-tiny.pt)) if you want a higher processing speed such as video analytic project and move the downloaded file to the current working directory {yolov7} <br/>
+Note: YOLOv7 weights must need to be in the yolov7 folder, download the pre-trained weights file from this ([yolov7.py](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt)) or ([yolov7-tiny.py](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-tiny.pt)) if you want a better FPS of video analytic then move the downloaded files to the current working directory yolov7 <br/>

 $ python3 detect.py --weights yolov7.pt --source inference/images/horses.jpg --img 640 <br/><br/>
 If everything is working fine, then you will be able to get results in the directory as mentioned below.<br/>